Trimethoprim

 Trimethoprim (TMP) is an antibiotic used mainly in the treatment of bladder infections.
-Other uses include for middle ear infections and travelers' diarrhea.
+Other uses include for middle ear infections and travellers' diarrhoea.
 With sulfamethoxazole or dapsone it may be used for Pneumocystis pneumonia in people with HIV/AIDS.
-It is taken by mouth.
+It is taken orally (swallowed by mouth).

 Common side effects include nausea, changes in taste, and rash.
 Rarely it may result in blood problems such as not enough platelets or white blood cells.
 Trimethoprim may cause sun sensitivity.
 There is evidence of potential harm during pregnancy in some animals but not humans.
-It works by blocking folate metabolism via dihydrofolate reductase in some bacteria which results in their death.
+It works by blocking folate metabolism via dihydrofolate reductase in some bacteria, preventing creation of bacterial DNA and RNA and leading to bacterial cell death.

 Trimethoprim was first used in 1962.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

 It is primarily used in the treatment of urinary tract infections, although it may be used against any susceptible aerobic bacterial species.
 It may also be used to treat and prevent Pneumocystis jirovecii pneumonia.
-It is generally not recommended for the treatment of anaerobic infections such as Clostridium difficile colitis (the leading cause of antibiotic-induced diarrhea).
+It is generally not recommended for the treatment of anaerobic infections such as Clostridioides difficile colitis (the leading cause of antibiotic-induced diarrhea).
 Trimethoprim has been used in trials to treat retinitis.

-Resistance to trimethoprim is increasing, but it is still a first line antibiotic in many countries.
+Resistance to trimethoprim is increasing, but it is still a first-line antibiotic in many countries.